-College curriculum or continuing education course in which >50% but <100% of instruction is delivered when the student and the instructor are separated by distance.
+College curriculum or continuing education course in which >50% but <100% of instruction is delivered online.
 Instructional delivery methods may include, but are not limited to: Internet, LMS, licensed instructional video, CD, TV, DVD, instructional software, or other media.

 BLENDED COURSE - SECTION 70